 - We are using new IT solutions developed in-house to design secure and efficient customs clearance structures.

 - To be able to manage the additional tasks surrounding Brexit, we have set up an internal project team.

 - Should you require warehouse solutions in the UK or the EU, please contact your DACHSER branch.
 A customs warehouse solution is also possible where needed.

 The following links provide useful information about the main Brexit topics and tasks:

 Current information from governments

-- Here you will find a summary by the European Commission of what has already been agreed in the context of the Brexit negotiations and what is currently being negotiated and prepared: https://ec.europa.eu/info/european-union-and-united-kingdom-forging-new-partnership_en
+- Here you will find a summary by the European Commission of what has already been agreed in the context of the Brexit negotiations: https://ec.europa.eu/info/european-union-and-united-kingdom-forging-new-partnership_en

 - On this page, you can find information from the UK government on preparing your imports and exports from and to the UK: https://www.gov.uk/government/publications/how-to-import-and-export-goods-between-great-britain-and-the-eu-from-1-january-2021